English Français

 XI.4.3.3.
 Drawing the parameters

-void drawParameters(TString sTitre, const char *variable = "*", const char *select = "1>0", Option_t * option = "");
+void drawParameters(TString sTitre, const char *variable = "*", Option_t * option = "");

 sTitre

-variable
+variable (optional)

-option
+option (optional)

-• "transformed": if this posteriori distribution has to be drawn, this option states that the transformed values should be used as the mean-vector of the multivariate normal posterior distribution.
+• "transformed": this option specifies that the transformed values should be used as the mean vector of the multivariate normal posterior distribution.

 XI.4.4.
 Prediction of the variance

-Once the estimation has been done, it is obviously possible to estimate the central value for a new set of input values (meaning a new design-of-experiments) thanks to the newly estimated values of the parameters.
-Even though this is true for every methods in the calibration module, the fact that the LinearBayesian procedure provides the covariance matrix of the parameters means that it is possible (keeping in mind the hypothesis on the input law nature) to get a variance from every newly predicted values that should reflect the uncertainty sorely from the parameters.
-For more information on the estimation, please have a look at [metho].
+Once the estimate is completed, it is possible to compute the central value for a new set of input values (i.e., for a new design-of-experiments) using the newly estimated parameter values.
+Although this applies to every method in the calibration module, the Linear Bayesian procedure has the advantage of providing the covariance matrix of the parameters.
+Under some assumptions on the input distribution, it is possible to obtain a variance for each new predicted value, reflecting only the uncertainty due to the parameters.
+For more details on the estimate, see [metho].
 This can be done by calling the computePredictionVariance method:

 void computePredictionVariance(URANIE::DataServer::TDataServer *tdsPred, string outname);

-This methods takes two arguments:
+This method takes two arguments, which are:

 tdsPred